pulumi/pulumi-hugo/themes/default/content/docs/quickstart/_index.md

     heading: Deploy your infrastructure!
     command: pulumi up
     accordion:
-      title: Learn what happens during a deployment
+      heading: Learn what happens during a deployment
       content: Pulumi evaluates the program and determines what resources need updates.
 By default pulumi runs a preview that outline the changes that will be made when you run the deployment.
 Pulumi computes the minimally disruptive change to achieve the desired state described by the program.
 ---